shakilmith/documentaion/frontend/angular/angular-built-in-directives/ng-for-directive/index.md

 # Using Angular NgFor Directive

 NgFor is a structural directive that is used for rendering collection of elements in the template.
-We are going to explore here how to use ngFor directive in angular application.
+We are going to explore here how to use ngFor directive in angular application in order to render collection of elements.

 **Syntax:** (inside the template file)